William Lucas (Virginia politician): Career

-Admitted to the Virginia bar, Lucas established a private legal practice in Shepherdstown but soon moved to the county seat, Charles Town (now West Virginia) in 1830 and continued to practice there as well as farmed.
+Admitted to the Virginia bar, Lucas established a private legal practice in Shepherdstown but soon moved to the county seat, Charles Town (now West Virginia) in 1830 and continued to practice there as well as to farm.
 This William Lucas greatly expanded the acreage he had inherited near the banks of the Shenandoah River with a view to its confluence with the Potomac River at Harpers Ferry, to nearly 2000 acres, and built a house which he called "Rion Hall" near Halltown.
 By 1850, William Lucas owned seven enslaved adults, ranging from two 45 year old Black man and a 45 year old Black woman, to 17 and 20 year old Black youths and 25 and 17 year old Black women.
 A decade later he owned 15 enslaved people.

 His elder brother, Edward Lucas, who had also studied to become a lawyer but never actually practiced law, instead became a politician, and in 1837 superintendent then paymaster at the U.S. military arsenal at Harpers Ferry.
 Voters had elected Edward to Congress as a Jacksonian Democrat in 1832 and re-elected him in 1834, when he narrowly defeated John R. Cooke of the newly organized Whig Party.
 Fellow Democrat James Murray Mason served a single term between the Lucas brothers.